 - 1. A certificate issued within the last 30 days by the clerk of the highest court of any U.S. state, territory, or possession, or the District of Columbia, attesting to your admission to the bar of that court and your good standing therein (Note: a letter from the bar of your state is NOT acceptable); - 2.
 Two (2) letters or signed statements from attorneys stating the following: - a.
 They are members of the bar of this court or of the Supreme Court of the United States; - b.
 They are not related to you; - c.
 You are personally known to them; - d.
 You possess all of the qualifications required for admission here; - e.
 They have examined your application; and - f.
 They affirm that your personal and professional character and standing are good; and - 3.
-A check, made payable to "Clerk, U.S. Court of Federal Claims," in the amount required by the fee schedule posted on the court's website at www.uscfc.uscourts.gov/fee-schedule.
+Payment must be made in the amount required by the fee schedule posted on the court's website at www.uscfc.uscourts.gov/fee-schedule.

-Applications (including letters and fee) must be complete when submitted; incomplete applications will be returned.
+Applications must be complete when submitted; incomplete applications will be returned.